open-feature/java-sdk-contrib/tools/tck/README.md

 Java provider can be asked"*; the 32-bit precision scenario is untagged and always runs.
 A reserved capability is a different thing and its reason says so.
 Neither refusal is a defect, and neither needs a `KnownDeviation`.

+**`STRING_TYPING` and `FULLY_TYPED_VALUES` are a pair, and the narrower one is a claim about the backend.** `@string-typing` asks whether a boolean or an integer flag requested as a string is a `TYPE_MISMATCH` rather than its string representation; `@fully-typed-values` asks the same of a float and of a structure.
+Every scenario the second gates carries the first as well, so declare the second only alongside the first — and expect to withhold it alone, because a store that records booleans and integers natively while keeping floats and structures as text can answer two of the four cases and not the other two.
+It was a single tag until specification revision `bda599f1`; the split exists because one tag let a real defect in one language be published as a permitted absence, and Appendix F carries the measurement that showed it.
+Neither tag rests on a `MUST`, so withholding either needs no `KnownDeviation`.

 ### Known deviations